 I just came back from giving an all-day series of workshops on the job market at University of Alaska-Fairbanks, and one of the workshops was dedicated to networking.
 We delved into academic networking, and then we delved into the world of postac/non-ac networking.
 I was at pains in both of them to point out that networking is NOT just ‘sucking up to important people.’
 Rather, it’s building relationships with a wide variety of people who occupy a variety of positions in your area of professional interest.
 As such, it’s not just vertical or hierarchical; rather, think of it as spherical.
 Networking includes building relationships with people who occupy a whole range of positions in your various social systems, and not only the powerful movers and shakers.
 It really is thinking more in terms of a rich and engaging “web” of connections.
 The uncertainty principle that I talk about in the academic job search applies here too, although differently: in this case, you really NEVER KNOW which of your many connections might ultimately be the conduit to that line on a new position, “in” with the interviewer, or insight into a new professional field.
 Be open, and cast your net widely.

-by Karen Cardozo
+By Dr. Karen Cardozo

 You’ve been caught in the sticky web of academia.
 Now you need to spin your own web (like Charlotte, you can incorporate your own words and maybe save a life besides).
 While making new connections is readily aided and abetted by social media, you shouldn’t underestimate talking to people in real places in real time to find out “what’s out there” and how you can lure it in.